ShubhamChoudhar/Leetcode/README.md

 # Leetcode

-Solving Leetcode Questions in python and writing the approach behind each solution.
+Solving Leetcode problems in python and writing the approach behind each solution.